 Our titles are available in paperback and digital formats, distributed through SCB Distributors and available also through Ingram and Baker & Taylor.
-In addition to purchasing straight from Brown Paper Press, you also find our books at retail stores throughout the United States and Canada, as well as on Amazon.
+In addition to visiting our own shop, you also find our books at retail stores throughout the United States and Canada, as well as on Amazon.
 To find an indie bookstore near you, visit IndieBound, a most excellent resource.
-If you are a book club looking for a bulk discount, please contact email@example.com.
+If you are a book club looking for a bulk discount, please contact firstname.lastname@example.org. to inquire about foreign and dramatic rights, please contact email@example.com.

 THE INHERITANCE OF SHAME

 BY PETER GAJDICS

 Author Peter Gajdics spent six years in a bizarre form of conversion therapy (delivered in the form of primal therapy) that attempted to "cure" him of his homosexuality.
 Kept with other patients in a cult-like home in British Columbia, Canada, Gajdics was under the authority of a dominating, rogue psychiatrist who controlled his patients, in part, by creating and exploiting a false sense of family.
 Juxtaposed against his parents' tormented past–his mother's incarceration and escape from a communist concentration camp in post-World War II Yugoslavia, and his father's upbringing as an orphan in war-torn Hungary–The Inheritance of Shame: A Memoir explores the universal themes of childhood trauma, oppression, and intergenerational pain.
 Told over a period of decades, the story shows us the damaging repercussions of conversion therapy and reminds us that resilience, compassion, and the courage to speak the truth exist within us all.